 As Poonch was observing a bandh on Saturday to protest the killing, Brigadier N S Brar, Commander of Poonch-based 93 Brigade, reached the bus stand in the afternoon where local Sikh leaders were making fiery speeches against the state government and police.
 In uniform and accompanied by bodyguards, he climbed to the stage and took the mike to address the protesters.

-- J&K: Pakistani forces violates ceasefire in Poonch district
+- LoC: Pakistan violates ceasefire again in Poonch

 “I have come here (on my own) and no one has sent me,” he said.
 “I have come here risking my own job as after this if anything wrong happens here, newspapers tomorrow will carry the news that Commander Sahib was a Sikh, he came here and incited the crowd,” he added.